F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for Azure Application Insights is available in Telemetry Streaming 1.10 and later.
+   Support for Azure Application Insights is available in Telemetry Streaming 1.11 and later.

 Required Information:

-- **instrumentationKey** if **useManagedIdentity** is *false* or omitted (default)
+- **Instrumentation Key**: If provided, **Use Managed Identity** must be *false* or omitted (default).
+Navigate to :guilabel:`Application Insights > {AppinsightsName} > Overview`

   - Application Insights > {AppInsightsName} > Overview

-- if **useManagedIdentity** is *true*:

-  - **instrumentationKey** must not be provided
+- **Use Managed Identity**: If true, Instrumentation Key must be omitted.
+See :ref:`miappin`.
-  - **appInsightsResourceName** can be provided as a name filter (exact match or regex) for the App Insights Resource to send metrics to
-  - The Managed Identity should have:

-    - permissions to list Microsoft.Insight components for subscription(s), for example the Monitoring Reader role
-    - permissions to push metrics to App Insights resource, for example the Monitoring Metrics Publisher role

 Optional Properties:

-- **maxBatchSize**: The maximum number of telemetry items to include in a payload to the ingestion endpoint (default: 250)
+- **MaxBatch Size**: The maximum number of telemetry items to include in a payload to the ingestion endpoint (default: 250)
-- **maxBatchIntervalMs**: The maximum amount of time to wait in milliseconds to for payload to reach maxBatchSize (default: 5000)
+- **Max Batch Interval Ms**: The maximum amount of time to wait in milliseconds to for payload to reach maxBatchSize (default: 5000)
+- **App Insights Resource Name**: Name filter used to determine to which App Insights resource to send metrics.
+If not provided, TS will send metrics to App Insights in the subscription in which the managed identity has permissions.
+Note: To be used only when useManagedIdentity is true.
 - **customOpts**: Additional options for use by consumer client library.
 These are passthrough options (key value pair) to send to the Microsoft node client.
-These options are not guaranteed to work and may change according to the client library API; you must use these options with caution.
+Warning: These options are not guaranteed to work and may change according to the client library API; you must use these options with caution.
 Refer to corresponding consumer library documentation for acceptable keys and values.
-- **useManagedIdentity**: Determines whether to use Managed Identity to perform authorization for Azure services (default: false)
-- **appInsightsResourceName**: Name filter used to determine to which App Insights resource to send metrics.
-If not provided, TS will send metrics to App Insights in the subscription in which the managed identity has permissions

 To see more information about Azure Application Insights, see |appinsight|.